-What’s more: A ton of valuable documents pass through your inbox each and every day, which is why Google has gone out of its way to connect Gmail with G-Suite, Chrome, and Google Drive.
+What’s more, many valuable documents pass through your inbox every single day, which is why Google has connected Gmail with Google Workspace, Google Chrome, and Google Drive.

-By itself, neither Gmail nor any of the tools in Google Drive (Google Docs, Sheets, Slides, etc.) can capture authentic electronic signatures.
+By itself, neither Gmail nor any of the other tools in Google Workspace (Google Docs, Sheets, Slides, etc.) can capture authentic electronic signatures.

-If you receive a PDF that you need to sign, you’ll need to download the attachment, upload it into an e-Signature platform like PandaDoc, add a secure digital signature, and send it back to the intended recipient.
+If you receive a PDF that you need to sign, you’ll need to download the attachment, upload it to an eSignature platform like PandaDoc, add a secure digital signature, and then send it back to the intended recipient.

 What are email add-ons?

-If you’ve never used an add-on before, you may still be familiar with the concept from other software solutions that you’ve used.
+If you’ve never used an add-on before, it’s likely that you’re still familiar with the concept from using other software solutions.

-Simply put: Email add-ons are integration tools for email.
-In the same way that you can connect different online tools, you can also connect those tools to your email.
+Simply put, email add-ons are integration tools for email.
+Just as you can connect different online tools, you can also connect those tools to your email.

-Google Marketplace has a full selection of integrations that you can use inside your Gmail account.
-If you’re already using the service, you can link your productivity tools together for greater inbox efficiency.
+If you’re already using the service, you can link your productivity tools for greater inbox efficiency.

 Introducing the PandaDoc for Gmail add-on

-If you’re looking for the best way to sign and send secure electronic documents using Gmail, we recently launched an add-on to help users streamline this process.
+If you’re searching for the best way to sign and send secure electronic documents using Gmail, we offer an add-on that helps users streamline this process.

-Here’s a closer look at how the signing process works with the PandaDoc for Gmail add-on.
+Here’s a step-by-step guide about how the signing process with the PandaDoc for Gmail add-on works: